-Our pipeline has been built using our technology platforms.
-Our proprietary target discovery platform XPRESIDENT identifies cancer targets that are presented at significant levels on native tumor tissues but not, or to a far lesser extent, on healthy tissues.
+Our pipeline has been built using our proprietary technology platforms that are highly differentiated and customized for our immuno-oncology target and TCR discovery.

+Our technology platform XPRESIDENT identifies cancer peptide targets through high-throughput ultrasensitive quantitative mass spectrometry.
+These peptide targets are presented at significant levels on native tumor tissue but not, or to a far lesser extent, on healthy tissue.
 Once a suitable target is identified, we leverage our proprietary TCR discovery platform XCEPTOR to develop and engineer cognate TCRs against these targets.
-Our product development is based upon our unique ability to screen for relevant on-target toxicities on healthy tissues and cross-reactivities in early preclinical development, which allows us to focus and advance only the most promising TCR candidates towards clinical trial application.
-Our pool of more than 200 prioritized targets, our TCRs and our technological know-how are protected by a patent estate covering more than 400 patents in the United States and in excess of 1,550 patents globally as of February 1, 2021.
-We believe that with our protected technology and our target base, we are uniquely positioned to advance and maximize the value of our pipeline.
+Our technologies enable us to differentiate between favorable and less favorable targets and TCRs early during preclinical development, which allows us to focus and advance only what we determine are the most promising TCR candidates towards clinical trial application.